 Rose Marie: Didn’t miss out a thing.
 Didn’t miss out a thing.
 Traveled.

 Rose Marie: No, not a bit.
 Traveled all over the country.
 I went to places that I learned about in school.

 Cladrite Radio: Right.

-Rose Marie: The Alamo, I signed the Alamo.
+Rose Marie: The Alamo, I sang at the Alamo.
 I did everything that anybody would give their right arm for.
 I met some wonderful people along the way.
 Sheriffs of different towns.
 One sheriff in Fort Worth gave me a pearl-handled little gun.
 Things like that.
 I had a hell of a time.